 Using an employer of record in Colombia

-See how a Colombia EOR helps you hire locally, easily.
-Payoneer WFM’s Employer of Record services in Colombia simplify compliance, payroll, onboarding, and more.
+See how Payoneer Workforce Management’s EOR services in Colombia help simplify compliance, payroll, onboarding, and more.

 colombia 1

-A Colombia EOR takes care of employment, payroll, and compliance on your behalf, allowing you to hire and scale quickly without setting up a legal entity.
+That’s where an Employer of Record (EOR) like Payoneer Workforce Management comes in.
+A Colombia EOR assists with employment responsibilities like onboarding, payroll, and compliance support, allowing you to scale quickly without setting up a legal entity.

-Want to simplify hiring in Colombia?
-Payoneer WFM can help
+Need support to simplify hiring in Colombia?
+Payoneer Workforce Management can help

-Keep reading to learn how an Employer of Record, whether Colombia-based or otherwise, can help your business grow.
+Keep reading to learn how an Employer of Record in Colombia can help your business.

 How to hire employees in Colombia